renderjaviii/u-society/README.md

 - Jackson databind.
 - Apache commons lang3.
 - JUnit 4 + Mockito.
+- Slugify.

 #### Additional considerations
 1. If you want to change the general server configurations (as port), you can change the environment variables from this file `src/main/resources/development.env`.
 2. When you run the docker db container, the database is going to be populated using the seeders files `src/main/resources/data.sql` and `src/main/resources/import.sql` (If you want to avoid it remove the entry points localized in the .yaml file).
+3. This API uses an self signed certificate.

+###### Version: 2.0
+###### Date: 2021-07-18